EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 Linked to journal entries by the `JournalEntryId` column Linked to system by the `SystemEdsmId` column (may be Null if no EDSM star)

-RJP - linked to journal ID fine, presume always a FSDJump entry, we should state.
+RJP Q: linked to journal ID fine, presume always a FSDJump entry, we should state.
 Why link to EDSM? just for ease?

+A: System notes from EDSM are not linked to any one travel entry, but are instead linked to a system.
+We can rename this to simply `Notes`, and have it be a general purpose note store.
+Notes on systems would be linked by EDSM ID and/or the FSDJump / Location journal entry on which it was entered.
+Notes on journal entries would not be linked to any system, but conversely would also not be uploaded to EDSM.

 Migrated from the [`EDDiscovery.SystemNote`](https://github.com/EDDiscovery/EDDiscovery/wiki/Databases-in-EDD#systemnote) table